 Apparent elevation of the right hemidiaphragm.

-The right base 'through the breast' is dense - note the different to the normal left side if observing through the breast as it hangs below the diaphragm.
+The right base 'through the breast' is dense - note the difference to the normal left side if observing through the breast as it hangs below the diaphragm.

-A subpulmonic effusion is a pleural effusion that is only visualised in the erect projection.
-Rather than layering laterally and blunting of the costophrenic fluid it lies almost exclusively between the lung base and the diaphragm, giving the impression of an elevated diaphragm and density behind it.
+A subpulmonic effusion is a pleural effusion that is only visualized in the erect projection.
+Rather than layering laterally and blunting of the costophrenic fluid, it lies almost exclusively between the lung base and the diaphragm, giving the impression of an elevated diaphragm and density behind it.